No Matter What You Do In Life, Do More (And Possibly Quit Your Job)

 No, the past 10 Months had shown me how there’s no reward for relying on past glories and there’s no personal growth for taking the easy option.
 The Africa cycle was great, it was important, but it was over and I was too young to be talking about the last, when there was so much more opportunity out there for the next.

 I didn’t want to emulate anybody else, I didn’t even care if I failed.
 I only wanted to realize my own dream, for it was the one way I could do what I love and then keep doing it more.
-I thought it was beyond me to become a full time travel writer, I thought it was impossible to try, but then I remembered it’s not.
+I thought it was beyond me to become a professional adventurer, I thought it was impossible to try, but then I remembered it’s not.